-The salaries and benefits expenditures for the quarter ended March 31, 2019 was decreased by \$64,713 from the same period in 2018, mainly due to higher levels of staff costs being allocated to the projects.
-As the Corporation continues to advance the three projects in Ecuador, it will expand its team both in Canada and in Ecuador.
-Professional and consulting fees were increased by \$159,801 from the same period in 2019 as recruitment fees were paid in order to expedite the building of its team, as well as higher legal and tax advisory services for the BMEx Transaction and other initiatives.
-Office and administrative expenditures are \$66,469 higher than the same period for 2018, due to the lease of office space commencing March 2018 and increased activities for the quarter ended March 31, 2019.
+The salaries and benefits expenditures for the quarter ended June 30, 2019 was decreased by \$50,589 from the same period in 2018, mainly due to higher levels of staff costs being allocated to the projects in 2010.
+For the same reason, the amounts for the six months ended June 30, 2019 saw a decrease of \$115,302 as against the same period in 2019.
+As the Corporation continues to advance the three projects in Ecuador, it expands its team both in Canada and in Ecuador.
+Professional and consulting fees were increased by \$155,163 from the same period in 2019 due mainly to higher legal and tax advisory services for the BMEx Transaction and other initiatives, and higher level of audit fees due to engagement of Salazar and Canstar auditors.
+This resulted also in an increase of \$314,964 in the six months ended June 30, 2018.
+Office and administrative expenditures for the quarter ended June 30, 2019 are \$45,752 higher than the same period for 2018, due to the increased travel and marketing activities during this quarter.
+Office and administrative expenditures in the six months ended June 30, 2019 increased by \$112,221 for the same reasons.

-Generative exploration for the quarter ended March 31, 2019 fell by \$94,945 from the same period in 2018 mainly because the Corporation is currently focused on the three main projects in Ecuador: Curipamba, Pijilí and Santiago and as the system for tendering for new concessions in Ecuador had been suspended for most of 2018, there is limited exploration expenditures being made this quarter.
-No impairment charges were recorded in the quarter ended March 31, 2019, as compared with properties abandoned in the corresponding period in 2018.
+Generative exploration for the quarter ended June 30, 2019 fell by \$21,908 from the same period in 2018 mainly because the Corporation is currently focused on the three main projects in Ecuador: Curipamba, Pijilí and Santiago and as the system for tendering for new concessions in Ecuador had been suspended for most of 2018, there is limited exploration expenditures being made this quarter.
+Impairment and abandonment charges recorded in the six months ended June 30, 2019 were increased by \$212,031 as compared with properties abandoned in the corresponding period in 2018.

-The Corporation recorded a foreign exchange loss of \$408,575 for the quarter ended March 31, 2019 compared with a gain of \$353,488 in the same period in 2018, due to the relative movement of the US dollar against the Canadian dollar during the quarters ended March 31, 2019 and 2018.
-The options to acquire mineral interests were denominated in US dollars, and hence gave rise to foreign exchange difference when these amounts are retranslated into the Corporation's functional currency using the spot rates at each reporting period.
+The Corporation recorded a foreign exchange loss of \$681,878 for the quarter ended June 30, 2019 compared with a gain of \$113,517 in the same period in 2018, due to the relative movement of the US dollar against the Canadian dollar during the quarters ended June 30, 2019 and 2018.
+The options to acquire mineral interests were denominated in US dollars, and hence gave rise to foreign exchange difference when these amounts are retranslated into the Corporation's functional currency using the spot rates at each reporting period end.

 The Corporation acquired approximately 39% of Canstar in July 2018, as a result of the sale of its subsidiary Adventus Newfoundland Corporation and its properties in the province of Newfoundland and Labrador.
-Its investment in Canstar as an associate is accounted for on an equity accounting basis and the Corporation's share of loss for the quarter ended March 31, 2019 is \$45,054.
+Its investment in Canstar as an associate is accounted for on an equity accounting basis and the Corporation's share of loss for the quarter ended June 30, 2019 is \$169,372.